jackcrane/business/organization-and-teamwork.md

 Structure is developed with:
 - Managers who assign work tasks with specific individuals or groups
-- Coordination of activitise to reach the firm's objectives
+- Coordination of activities to reach the firm's objectives

 # Assigning tasks
 ## Specialization